-You can see a complete breakdown of 2019 Chevy Bolt features, specs and local pricing here on Autoblog .
+You can see a complete breakdown of 2020 Chevy Bolt features, specs and local pricing here on Autoblog.

-The IIHS gives the 2019 Bolt its highest rating of "Good" in all crash tests, but a "Poor" rating for headlights and a "Marginal" rating for LATCH anchor ease of use.
-NHTSA gives the Bolt an overall five-star rating, its highest, but only four stars in overall front impact protection.
+The Insurance Institute for Highway Safety gives the 2020 Bolt its highest rating of "Good" in all crash tests apart from “Acceptable” for small overlap front: passenger-side.
+It gets an "Acceptable" rating for headlights and a "Marginal" rating for LATCH anchor ease of use.
+The government gives the Bolt an overall five-star rating, its highest, but only four stars in overall front impact protection.
 Some side crash tests also received four stars, although the overall rating for side impacts and rollovers is five stars.

 We consider the Bolt to be a safe vehicle given its overall size and safety content, although we are disappointed that many helpful driver assistance features are an additional cost.
 That said, even as extra-cost packages they are not bundled with non-assistance content and all safety content is available on the base trim.